TobiasAagaard/SimpleInventory/SimpleInventory/README.md

 - **View inventory**: Display all items in the inventory, including their ID, name, quantity, and price.

 The Console application interacts with a MySQL database to store and manage inventory data.
-It uses a connection string specified in the `appsettings.json`  *See the [main README](../README.md) for more information.* file to establish a connection.
+It uses a connection string specified in the `appsettings.json`  ( *Read the [main README](../README.md) for more information.* ) file to establish a connection.
 The database stores information such as item ID, name, quantity, and price, allowing for persistent inventory management.

 - The application performs SQL queries to:
   - Add new items to the `Items` table.
   - Delete items based on their unique ID.
-  - Retrieve and display all items in the inventory  *See the [main README](../README.md) for more information.*.
+  - Retrieve and display all items in the inventory.

 ## License